Overview

 Eye with uvea

-The uvea consists of structures of the eye beneath the white of the eye (sclera).
+The uvea consists of structures of the eye beneath the white of the eye, called the sclera.
 It has three parts: (1) the iris, which is the colored part of the eye; (2) the ciliary body, which is the structure in the eye that secretes the transparent liquid within the front of the eye; and (3) the choroid, which is the layer of blood vessels between the sclera and the retina.

 Causes

-In about half of all cases, the specific cause of uveitis isn't clear, and the disorder may be considered an autoimmune disease that only affects the eye or eyes.
-If a cause can be determined, it may be one of the following:
+In about half of all cases, the specific cause of uveitis isn't clear, and the condition may be considered an autoimmune disease that only affects the eye or eyes.
+If a cause can be found, it may be one of the following:

-• An autoimmune or inflammatory disorder that affects other parts of the body, such as sarcoidosis, systemic lupus erythematosus or Crohn's disease.
+• An autoimmune or inflammatory disease that affects other parts of the body, such as sarcoidosis, systemic lupus erythematosus or Crohn's disease.

 • Ankylosing spondylitis, a type of inflammatory disease that can cause some of the bones in the spine to fuse, leading to back pain.
 Uveitis is one of the most common complications of ankylosing spondylitis.

-• An infection, such as cat-scratch disease, herpes zoster, syphilis, toxoplasmosis or tuberculosis.
+• An infection, such as cat-scratch disease, shingles, syphilis, toxoplasmosis or tuberculosis.

 • Eye injury or surgery.